kyma-project/kyma/resources/ory/charts/gcloud-sqlproxy/README.md

 **From < 0.10.0 to >= 0.10.0**

-Please note, if chart name is included in release name, it will now be used as full name.
+If the chart name is included in the release name, the chart name is used as a full name.
-E.g. service `gcloud-sqlproxy-gcloud-sqlproxy` will now show up as `gcloud-sqlproxy`.
+For example, a service `gcloud-sqlproxy-gcloud-sqlproxy` shows up as `gcloud-sqlproxy`.

 **From < 0.11.0 to >= 0.11.0**

-Please note, as of `0.11.0` recommended labels are used.
-Please take into anything that may target your release's objects via labels.
+As of `0.11.0`, recommended labels are used.
+Take into account anything that may target your release's objects via labels.

 ## Support